EMGuyant/inquisitive-nature/_posts/2023-06-29-calculated-measures-columns.md

 ![Average Unit Price](/assets/img/2023-06-29-calculated-measures-columns/product-type.gif){: .post__img}

 Power BI will extract the first two characters of the `Product Number` for each row, creating a new `Product Type` column.
 This calculated column makes it easier to analyze and filter data based on the product type.
 Power BI's intuitive interface and DAX language make this process seamless and approachable.

+For more details on calculated measures and columns check out [Power BI Row Context: Understanding the Power of Context in Calculations](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link}.
+The post highlights the key differences between calculated measures and column and when it is best practice or beneficial to use one method over the other.

 <br>